HackYourFutureBelgium/curriculum/README.md

 **After this module we offer (technical)interview and CV training for those who are interested.
 The goal of these sessions are to:**
 - Get your CV and LinkedIn ready for when you are ready to go to interviews.
-- Get an understanding of how (technical) interviews go in the Dutch job market.
+- Get an understanding of how (technical) interviews go in the Belgian job market.

 Our curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it:)